NASCAR Hall of Famer Mark Martin Doesn’t Hesitate in Going After Fan Disrespecting His Career on Social Media

 “I love racing with all my heart.
 It’s just something that I’m not interested in doing (anymore),” he told NASCAR.com earlier this year.
 “I want to do other things.
 I want another chapter in my life before it closes.
 And in something that’s different than what I did the past 40 years.”

-Today he enjoys working on his motorhome and traveling in it around the country with his wife.
+Today he enjoys working on his motorhome and traveling around the country with his wife.
 And, on occasion, checking Twitter to make sure no one is disrespecting his name.